Natural History Investigators

-The Investigators group was formed to provide young people between the ages of 14 and 16 a chance to explore their interest in nature.
-Young people taking part have the freedom to devise and carry out their own project based on Museum specimens in their free time.
+Natural History Investigators is a group that was formed to provide 14–16 year-olds with a chance to explore their interest in nature.
+Young people taking part have the freedom to devise and carry out their own project using museum specimens in their free time.

-The opportunity is primarily for young people educated in the state sector.
-It was felt that these students were likely to be taught in large classes and have limited extra-curricular opportunities.
-The opportunity was advertised in the Museum, during school visits and through the Museum’s teacher network.
-However, we didn’t ask teachers to nominate students.
-Young people were encouraged to apply independently.
+This opportunity is primarily for young people educated in the state sector.
+Natural History Investigators focuses on small-group learning and is a great extra-curricular activity for students.
+The opportunity is advertised in the Museum, during school visits, and through the Museum’s teacher network.
+However, we don’t ask teachers to nominate students; young people are encouraged to apply to the programme directly and independently.

 Each Saturday morning has a flexible structure.
-Sometimes a scientist will give a short talk.
-Sometimes there is a group activity that relates to one or more of the projects.
-This might involve a behind-the-scenes tour or an object-handling session.
-Most of the time, people work on their individual projects.
+Sometimes, our Investigators enjoy a short talk from a scientist.
+On other occasions, Investigators will participate in a group activity -- which might involve a behind-the-scenes tour or an object-handling session.
+The rest of the time, our Investigators will work on their individual projects.

-The project culminates in a science communication activity.
-This might be taking part in a family science fair or working on a display case in the Museum.
+Investigators' projects culminate in a science communication activity, for instance hosting a stall at a family science fair or working on a display case in the Museum.

-After ten weeks, a significant number of the group are keen to join the Museum's youth forum and continue their special relationship with the Museum.
+By the end of the ten weeks, many group members are keen to join the Museum's youth forum and continue their relationship with the museum.

 Sarah Lloyd, Education Officer